-Around the time of our interview with CCC, it had been charging districts \$10 per test to cover operational costs, and its affiliated laboratories were billing testing costs to individuals' health insurance.
-However, this process introduced some challenges, given that billing for tests conducted on asymptomatic individuals at mass testing events was uncharted territory.
+Around the time of our interview with CCC, it had been charging districts \$10 per test to cover operational costs, and its affiliated laboratories were billing testing costs to individuals' health insurance providers.
+However, this process introduced some challenges, because billing for tests conducted on asymptomatic individuals at mass testing events was uncharted territory.
 Furthermore, although CCC and school districts stated that the tests would be free of charge, districts noted that some staff who received standard "Explanation of Benefits" form letters from their insurance companies misunderstood the letter as a billing statement.
-Other staff were concerned that their insurance premiums would be affected the following year due to the large number of procedures that laboratories were billing to their insurance carriers.
+Other staff were concerned that their insurance premiums would be affected the following year because of the large number of procedures that laboratories were billing to their insurance carriers.
 Still others were concerned that insurance companies could start rejecting claims for asymptomatic testing at some point in the future.

-In light of these challenges, both the CDPHE representative and CCC staff we interviewed underscored that the state's commitment to fund CCC's testing operations has been absolutely critical to its success, and CDPHE emphasized the importance of bringing third party payers and state insurance commissioners to the table to problem-solve together.
-By late December 2020, CDPHE and CCC had entered into a new agreement, in which the state now contracts with CCC to deliver testing.
+In light of these challenges, both the CDPHE representative and CCC staff we interviewed underscored that the state's commitment to fund CCC's testing operations has been absolutely critical to its success, and CDPHE emphasized the importance of bringing third-party payers and state insurance commissioners to the table to problem-solve together.
+By late December 2020, CDPHE and CCC had entered into a new agreement, in which the state contracts with CCC to deliver testing.
 CCC-affiliated laboratories bill CCC directly, CCC sends CDPHE the number of tests completed per week, the state pays CCC per test, and CCC passes on those funds to the labs.
 Thus, insurance companies are not currently involved in the process.
-In short, CCC views funding as the biggest barrier to implementation and stressed that the state government's emphasis on expanding access to asymptomatic community-based testing has been a key enabler of success for testing programs in Colorado districts and schools.
+In short, CCC views funding as the biggest barrier to implementation and